 The center piece of the Pittsburgh display, the porch of Saint Gilles du Gard, is a majestic cast that completely fills the gallery space and required hundreds of crates to be transported to the United States (fig. 06).
-The comparison that comes naturally is with the great efforts of the archaeologists to bring to Berlin the Pergamon Altar and the Miletus Gate around those same years.
+The comparison that comes naturally is with the great efforts of the archaeologists to bring to Berlin the Pergamon Altar and the Miletus Gate around those same years12.
 Of course, Saint Gilles is a replica, while the Miletus Gate is an original piece from antiquity.
-However, these displays might have been at the time comparable achievements, because of their scale and theatrical effect, showcasing an "imperial" command of vast resources of money and people and the technical prowess and reach necessary for disassembling these gigantic monuments, transporting them and reassembling them in a sizable museum gallery.
-Both displays were also able to entice a mass public and feed the imagination of the uninitiated with an immersive experience of architecture, in ways that were not possible with smaller fragments.
+However, these displays might have been at the time comparable achievements, because of their scale and theatrical effect, showcasing an "imperial" command of vast resources of money and people and the technical prowess and reach necessary for disassembling these gigantic monuments, transporting them and reassembling them in a sizable museum gallery13.
+Both displays were also able to entice a mass public and feed

+The monumental plaster cast of the porch of Saint Gilles, Hall of Architecture.
+Photograph by Luc Merx, used with permission. the imagination of the uninitiated with an immersive experience of architecture, in ways that were not possible with smaller fragments.
 In this sense they relate more to the outsized "fakes" at the World Fairs than to the small-sized, fragmentary pieces used by connoisseurs to complete their home study collections.